 Job Creation Operation: any operation that causes the creation of a Job object, e.g., the Create-Job, Print-Job, and Print-URI operations defined in this document.
 [STD92]

-Job Ticket: The operation and Job Template attributes supplied by a Client in a Job Creation Request that describe the End User's intent for Job and Document processing as well as descriptive information about the Job and its Document(s).
+Job Ticket: The operation and Job Template attributes supplied by a Client in a Job Creation Operation request that describe the End User's intent for Job and Document processing as well as descriptive information about the Job and its Document(s).

 Kerberized Printing: Authenticated printing based on SPNEGO-based Kerberos and NTLM HTTP Authentication in Microsoft Windows [RFC4559], Transport Layer Security/1.3 [RFC8446], and Upgrading to TLS Within HTTP/1.1 [RFC2817].